rogeralexmiller/Quisitive/docs/api-endpoints.md

 - `DELETE /api/comments/:id`
   - Delete a single comment

-### Tags
+### Topics

-- A question's tags will be included in the note show template
+- A question's topics will be included in the question show template
-- `GET /api/tags`
+- `GET /api/topics`
-  - Get all tags
+  - Get all topics
-- `POST /api/questions/:question_id/tags`
+- `POST /api/questions/:question_id/topics`
-  - Add tag to question
+  - Add topic to question.
+Can also substitute
-- `DELETE /api/questions/:question_id/tags/:tag_name`: remove tag from note by name
+- `DELETE /api/questions/:question_id/topics/:topic_name`: remove topic from question by name